These easy No-Bake Chocolate Covered Pumpkin Truffles are a perfect Fall snack to satisfy your pumpkin spice craving.

 Making The Recipe

 Step 1.
-In a medium bowl, combine all ingredients aside from 1 tbsp coconut oil and chocolate chips.
+In a medium bowl, combine all ingredients aside from 1 tablespoon coconut oil and chocolate chips.
 Mix all ingredients by hand really well until combined.

 Step 4.
 Using a teaspoon, dip the balls into the chocolate mixture and drain the excess.